Every week, we manage more than 23 exabytes of data. What challenges do researchers face with such an overwhelming information overload?

 Second, the federal government is a central hub for databases of both government data and information collected from federally funded research activities.
 Many examples can be found on data.gov; topics range from hourly electricity data from across the country to information about consumer complaints.
 The federal government can play a leading role in applying robust guidelines for database organization and integrity, such as the FAIR principles already proposed by researchers.

+Information overload has become a common experience.
 Organizing these databases and ensuring the accuracy of the data inside them may be the most difficult challenge in the 21st century because success or failure will impact every other issue we face and how we go about solving it.
 Databases are now prevalent in fields including neuroscience, materials science, and climatology—fields that will impact our understanding of brain disease, energy technology, and climate change.
 But with all this data swarming into public repositories from myriad global sources, questions inevitably arise.
 Which datasets can we believe?
 What sources are most reliable?
 How much data is enough to efficiently solve a problem?
 As the use of data becomes an integral part of policymaking, federal officials must decide the government’s role in answering these questions with confidence and consistency in order for the age of big data to live up to its hype.

 —Dr. Jonathan Trinastic earned his PhD in physics at the University of Florida.
 He is interested in renewable energy technology and sustainable energy policies, as well as living by Ernst Schumacher’s mantra that “small is beautiful.”
 Read more of Jonathan’s work at his personal blog, Goodnight Earth, and follow him on Twitter @jptrinastic.
 All views expressed are solely his own and do not reflect those of his employer.